 Eugene Fama, Lars Hansen and Robert Shiller were awarded a Nobel Prize for this discovery in 2013, and it is now one of the hottest trends in the index fund world.
 Unfortunately almost all the Smart Beta fund issuers have chosen to charge a premium over what they charge for market capitalization weighted index funds (often equal to their extra performance) even though there is no more effort to manage them.
 We were able to take advantage of the very low marginal cost associated with implementing smart beta factors in software to offer our version at no incremental management fee.
-Because it is built on top of our Direct Indexing platform, it is far more tax efficient than traditional Smart Beta funds.
-We call our version of Smart Beta “Advanced Indexing.”
+Because it is built on top of our Stock-level Tax-Loss Harvesting platform, it is far more tax efficient than traditional Smart Beta funds.
 Once again Smart Beta can be implemented in software because it is purely rules-based.

 We’ve said before that software is better than people.
 What we really mean is that because quality investing is a series of routine tasks, software is in a much better positioned to deliver sophisticated, rules-based strategies at very low cost which can increase your net of fee, after-tax risk adjusted returns.
 We built PassivePlus®, our suite of sophisticated investment strategies, on that premise.

 We believe there are a number of additional academically proven, rules-based investment strategies that could be implemented in software and made available at much lower cost and much lower account minimums than what is currently available.
 You can count on us leading the pack in finding and implementing them.